Designing Cities: Planning and Architecture BA Honours

 View our portfolio preparation guidance for Designing Cities: Planning and Architecture BA Honours.

-The aim of this new integrated degree course is to enable you to develop a broad understanding of urban planning and architectural design, and the contribution they can make to sustainable development.
+The aim of this new integrated degree course is to enable you to develop a broad understanding of urban planning and design, and the contribution they can make to sustainable development.
 You will be equipped to work in an international interdisciplinary context.

-The course will offer the ﬁrst step in becoming a professional planner with a difference – a professional planner who has skills in architectural design and site planning, who can understand the forces that shape towns and cities and the challenges of climate change, and who can make a valuable contribution to sustainable development in an international context.
+The course will offer the ﬁrst step in becoming a professional planner with a difference – a professional planner who has skills in urban design and site planning, who can understand the forces that shape towns and cities and the challenges of climate change, and who can make a valuable contribution to sustainable development in an international context.

 The assessments on this multi-disciplinary course include written and graphic work, with a creative element, therefore this course is particularly suitable for creative students who also have ability in written work.

 The following subjects are indicative of what you will study on this course.
 For more details on course structure and modules, and how you will be taught and assessed, see the full course document.